-6.4.1 - Institutional strategies for mobilisation of funds and the optimal utilisation of resources component.
-Similarly, Salaries, Pensions, Maintenance of buildings, Fellowships/Scholarships are covered under Recurring component.
+6.4.1 - Institutional strategies for mobilisation of funds and the optimal utilisation of resources

+GRI mobilizes its grants from the generous grants from the UGC on various heads of expenditure, primarily under Non-Recurring (Capital Assets) and Recurring (Operation & Maintenance) Grants.
+Each component has sub-components viz.
+Infrastructure, Equipment, Books & Journals, Furniture & Fixtures under Nonrecurring component.
+Similarly, Salaries, Pensions, Maintenance of buildings, Fellowships / Scholarships are covered under Recurring component.
 The internal resources come through Academic Receipts (Admission fee, tuition fee, examination fee).
 The University desists from increasing the fees and other charges on the students with a view to make higher education affordable for the rural populace and economically weaker sections.
 The University also provides hostel facility to men and women students in the campus.
 The University is making all efforts to augment the campus infrastructure.